 By the end of this course you should be able to...

-- Identify the different grades of solder and describe when to use them
+- understand the different types of solder, how to prepare them and when to use them

-- identify the different soldering methods and when to use the
+- understand the different types of soldering methods and when to use them

 - use just the right amount of solder to minimise cleaning up afterwards